judax/OculusMobileSDKHeadTrackingXWalkViewExtension/README.md

 **Work in progress**

+If you would like to use the [WebVR API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API) along with this extension, please, check the [WebVR shim](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR).

+If you would like to directly call the JS API that is exposed with this extension (not recommended) you may:

+* Learn from the [WebVR JavaScript file](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR/blob/master/OculusMobileSDKHeadTrackingWebVR.js) and see how the API is used internally.
+* If you know how Crosswalk WebView extensions work, check the [OculusMobileSDKHeadTrackingXWalkViewExtension.java file](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension/blob/master/java/src/com/judax/oculusmobilesdkheadtracking/xwalk/OculusMobileSDKHeadTrackingXWalkViewExtension.java).

 ## WebVR

 Although this extension exposes a "proprietary" JavaScript API, there is a proposal for a [Web based Virtual Reality API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API).
 [In a different repository](https://github.com/judax/OculusMobileSDKHeadTrackingWebVR), there is an attempt to provide the WebVR API using the extension underneath.
 Because of Crosswalk extension nature, I haven't been able to automatically inject the WebVR API so you will need to include the JS file in your project in order to be able to use it.
 I would be more than happy to get suggestions on how to solve this issue and inject the API automatically.
 It seems that Crosswalk extensions inject only when the extension instance object is referenced at least once (lazy loading).